RealRobotics/rpi-kb/ubuntu/pi_camera/pi5/libcamera.md

 If you have previously installed ROS, you can just run the script `install_camera_ros.bash` to build and install the `camera_ros` package.

+If you want build this in an existing workspace, modify the `WORKSPACE_NAME` variable at the top of the file `install_camera_ros.bash` as needed.

 ## References

 Based on: <https://github.com/TanmayChhatbar/ros2_car/blob/feature/camera_setup/README_ELI5.md>.